-Formed in Birmingham, England in the early nineteen-eighties, Re-Flex was a band that wanted to have its chart success and simultaneously scoff as pop ate itself.
-With regular Roxy Music studio collaborator John Hunter behind the boards for their debut studio album, The Politics of Dancing, the group spat out robotic, danceable tracks that had the feel of ready made hits, or at least hit-adjacent, too-cool-for-the-masses cult favorites.
-The jabbing “Hitline” is emblematic of their art, sarcastically assessing the state of the pop music industry while cozying up to its conventions.
+Formed in Birmingham, England, in the early nineteen-eighties, Re-Flex was a band that wanted to have its chart success and simultaneously scoff as pop ate itself.
+With regular Roxy Music studio collaborator John Hunter behind the boards for their debut studio album, The Politics of Dancing, the group spat out robotic, danceable tracks that had the feel of ready-made hits — or at least ready-made hit-adjacents — and too-cool-for-the-masses cult favorites.
+The jabbing “Hitline” is emblematic of their art, sarcastically assessing the state of the pop industry while cozying up to its conventions.
 Those are wildly difficult acrobatics to pull off.

 It’s the title cut, though, that’s clearly the most enduring nugget of The Politics of Dancing.
 Since the album is realistically the only proper full-length release from the band (revival records happened, as they now do, around thirty years later), that means “The Politics of Dancing” is their real legacy.
 There are certainly worse one-hits associated with fleeting wonders.
 Ostensibly a pointed piece of commentary, the track instead combines an inspired hook with gleefully dopey lyrics (“The politics of dancing/ The politics of — ooooh! — feelin’ good”) to become a proper plug of juicy, double-grape bubble gum, irresistible even as it inspires a bit of sickened dizziness.
 That makes it a quintessential piece of early-eighties pop music.

 539. Rickie Lee Jones, Rickie Lee Jones (1979)